Skip to content

 Note

-• The connection properties would be present only if this is the bottommost node of a sequence.
+• Available only if this is the last node in a sequence.

 To set up node connection conditions, please follow the steps outlined in Adding IF-Else Conditions to Node Connections.